Coronavirus Update:

 Unexpected accident or illness can strike at any time.
 It’s important to think about and plan for future medical decisions in case you are unable to speak for yourself.
 Advance Care Planning (ACP) is a set of simple steps you can take to ensure the care you desire aligns with the care you receive.

-Your chosen health care agent can make decisions for your medical care if there comes a time you cannot make them for yourself.
+Your chosen health care agent can make decisions for your medical care if there comes a time when you cannot make them for yourself.

 Learn More